 NZSATCM has several Memorandum of Understanding (MOU) with traditional Chinese medicine universities in China.
-These memoranda form the basis of present, ongoing and future cooperation between NZSATCM and these institutions which independently rank among the best traditional Chinese medical universities in China.
-NZSATCM students please contact admin for placements.
+These memoranda form the basis of present, ongoing, and future cooperation between NZSATCM and these institutions which independently rank among the best traditional Chinese medical universities in China.